 In our blog looking back on the first four years of Pure’s Evergreen™ Storage, we highlighted the many reasons why Pure’s customers love Evergreen so much, especially its groundbreaking ability to keep your storage modern and agile while fully protecting your investments.
-In this blog, we take a deeper look at some of the specific points that Dell EMC brought up in a recent blog focusing on Evergreen.
+In this blog we’ll share our answers to some of the specific questions that Dell EMC brought up in a recent blog about Evergreen.

 At Pure, we believe in transparency, and Evergreen has nothing to hide.
 So let’s give some straightforward answers to Dell’s questions for Pure about Evergreen:

 1. Can you show me exactly how much Evergreen™ Storage Gold’s Free Every Three will save me versus Evergreen Silver and simply buying new controllers IF I ever need them?

 To give you a sense of the cost difference between Gold and Silver, Evergreen Gold will increase the cost of an array on average by about 5% per year.
 It varies between arrays, but controllers typically represent 15% to 25% of the cost of an array.
 In other words, Evergreen Gold more than pays for itself in just one three-year refresh cycle with Free Every Three.
 Your savings will be even greater if you are like the majority of Pure customers whose data needs are growing, and you take advantage of Upgrade Flex or Capacity Consolidation to modernize your storage earlier and/or more often.
 This is precisely why Gold is by far our most popular Evergreen subscription offering.